oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/0-introduction/0b-livelabs-workflows.md

 ## LiveLabs Workshop Workflow

-You can watch the [video 0:18 - 16:35](https://otube.oracle.com/media/LiveLabs%20Workshops%20Workflow%20WMS%202.0%20-%20LiveLabs%20-%20Office%20Hours%20-%2002-01-2022/1_nc5xgue2) for an overview of LiveLabs workshop workflow and different statuses of a workshop.

 Before you start, please check LiveLabs ([developer.oracle.com/livelabs](https://developer.oracle.com/livelabs)) to see if there is already a workshop similar to the content you want to create.
-Please also check WMS ([bit.ly/oraclewms](https://bit.ly/oraclewms)) to see if there is already a workshop in development that resembles your content.
+Please also check WMS to see if there is already a workshop in development that resembles your content.
 If so, please contact that workshop team to see if you can cooperate on the workshop.
 If not, please proceed.

 In order for a workshop to go from an idea to a LiveLabs workshop in production, it has to go through the following phases or statuses in WMS.
 You can refer to this section to see your current and next steps.